dehsilvadeveloper/nestjs-comic-book-characters/docs/getting_started.md

 docker-compose exec main yarn run prisma:migrate:run-dev
 ```

-4. The next step is to run the seeders, filling the database tables with necessary data.
-For this you have to use the following command:
+4. The next step is to seed the database, filling the tables with necessary data.
+Usually the *migration process* immediately invoke the *seed process* on its conclusion, with no additional user action required.

+If you look at the database and see that no table has data (at least one of them should have), use the following command to run the seed process manually:

 ```
 docker-compose exec main yarn run prisma:seed